 This article is a framework document for The Level Up Method.
 What that means is that this post helps to explain the reasoning behind the various programs and courses that I build to help people progress at strength and mobility movements.
 Periodization is just one component of this methodology.
 Periodization handles the volume and intensity portion of exercise planning.

 The training plan should systematically alter volume and intensity to maximize the physiological and performance adaptions stimulated by training. – Periodization-5th Edition: Theory and Methodology of Training

-Periodization offers a framework for ‘how much and when’ but there are other considerations that need to be considered for exercises prescription.
+Periodization offers a framework for ‘how much and when’ but there are other factors that need to be considered for exercise prescription.
 For example, movement selection, goal setting, multi-year planning, diet, motivation, and more.